wlerin/feralfilehosting/Feral Wiki/HTTP/Host a virtual host on your Feral slot/readme.md

 Optionally, for this FAQ I recommend using this DNS service: [http://rage4.com/](http://rage4.com/) - See this page for namerserver settings - [Nameservers](http://gbshouse.uservoice.com/knowledgebase/articles/107710-rage4-dns-frequently-asked-questions-faq-)

 Your domain registrar or name server host will provide you with basic or advanced tools (a DNS records editor) to manage your DNS settings for each domain they are managing the name servers for.
 Find their DNS Settings Manager or similar and then we are going to two main records for this domain.
 The first is an `A` record for the main IP and the second will be a `cname` for the `www` version.
 Click on the domain name you'd like to configure, and then click the `Manage DNS` or similar options.

+We are going to create two new records for our custom domain.
+1: an `A` record linking to the server IP and 2: a `CNAME` to redirect the `www` subdomain to the main A record

 **Important note:** Some hosting providers will automatically create a `CNAME` for your www version, such a GoDaddy.
-In this case you should only need to create Record 1.
+In this case you should only need to create Record 1, the `A` record.

-You will have to create two A records.
-One for the non www version one for the www version:

-**Record 1 A record:** example.co.uk
+**Record 1 A record:** `example.co.uk` pointing to `123.123.123.123`

-**Record 2 CNAME record:** www.example.co.uk
+**Record 2 CNAME record:** `www.example.co.uk` pointing to `example.co.uk`

-These are treated as two separate domains.
-This is something you can deal with after the DNS records have been correctly set up.
+Here are the example records we use for the `example.co.uk` domain.

 **Record 1 A record:**